 =

-% Of Program Service Expenses
+% of Program Service Expenses

 Program service expenses are direct expenses associated with fulfilling your mission.
 This ratio is widely used to scrutinize the financial stewardship of a nonprofit, so you must categorize your expenses, which is where fund accounting becomes essential.